shibatachun/od-/README.md

 # od-
-osu OD or HP change\n
+osu OD or HP change

-Open it in IDEA or other IDE\n
+Open it in IDEA or other IDE

-Back up your osu!.db\n
+Back up your osu!.db

 Run it!